samipkalyani/Two_way_indian_sign_language_communication_system/README.md

 <h1>Two-way Indian sign language communication system using general adversarial networks and recurrent neural networks.</h1>

+## Overview
+This project proposes an implementation of generation and recognition of Indian sign language using Computer Vision and Natural Language Preprocessing.
+The intended end result of this project is to develop a communication system between an normal user not knowing Indian sign language and a specially-abled user having speech impairments.

+## Dataset
+The system uses video representation of words in Indian Sign Language as listed in the ISL dictionary.
+It consists of 2988 words, each word has two instances.
+You can download complete [dataset](https://drive.google.com/drive/folders/1bnnpumQFlEXKyx1jS2Qq7-K_u5heJgQU?usp=sharing)

 ## Setup
 1. Install the dependencies mentioned in `requirements.txt` to run this project.
 2. **For Sign generation**